2019 Race Day Information

 As this is an out and back route with 3 events being run, please run on the left hand side of the road to enable runners to pass freely in both directions.

 Weather can be changeable at this time of year so please ensure that you come adequately equipped.
-Marathon runners are advised to carry a foil blanket or suitable clothing for if they have to retire or walk.
+Marathon runners are advised to carry a foil blanket and suitable clothing for if they have to retire or walk.

 Environment & Litter

 This is a beautiful and clean environment, and we aim to keep it that way.
 There is a zero tolerance policy on litter.
 Anyone seen dropping litter outwith the designated areas will be given a time penalty.
 Please DO NOT DROP any LITTER along the route.
 If you have empty drinks bottles or gel wrappers to dispose of please drop them in the water station areas or place them next to mile markers so that they can be picked up when the markers are collected.

 As you know this event has been organised to raise money for Alzheimer Scotland, and I would like to thank everyone for their support through this event.
 I have kept event costs down to ensure that the majority of the entry fee goes the charity.